top of page

 Negative Connotations: Using terms that imply inferiority, incompetence, or shame can be harmful.
 It's crucial to emphasize strengths and abilities.

-Outdated Language: Terms like "learning disabled" can be viewed as negative.
+Terms like "learning disabled" can be viewed as negative.
 It’s better to use "specific learning disability" or refer to individuals as "learners with dyslexia."

 Stigmatizing Language: Avoid language that suggests dyslexia is a failure or disease.
 This can foster feelings of inadequacy among those with the condition.